ErrabelliSathvik/Personal-Portfolio/README.md

 This repository contains my personal portfolio website, currently under active development.

-The goal of this portfolio is to showcase my work as a **Software Engineer focused on backend development**, along with selected projects, technical skills, and ongoing learning journey.
+The goal of this portfolio is to showcase my work as a ***Software Engineer***, along with selected projects, technical skills, and ongoing learning journey.

 ---